My Dog’s Nose Is Hot – Is He Sick?

 Monitor Your Dog Every Day

 The best way to keep your canine companion happy and healthy, nose and all, is to monitor him each and every day.
 Watch for changes in behavior, symptoms and signs of illness, etc. To prevent health issues, make sure your dog is well hydrated, that he has a well-balanced diet, and gets enough rest every day.
 Also make sure he sees the vet at least once a year for checkups, depending on your vet’s guidance, your pup’s age and overall health.
-Your vet will make sure your fur baby has all the required vaccinations to keep him healthy, too.
+Your vet will make sure your fur baby has all the required vaccinations for healthy dogs, too.

 We wish you and your fur baby all the best in happiness and good nasal health!